odoo-dev/odoo/doc/howtos/rdtraining/03_newapp.rst

 You can even install the module!
 But obviously it's an empty shell, so no menu will appear.

-It's all good?
-If so, let's :ref:`create our first table <howto/rdtraining/04_basicmodel>`!
+All good?
+If so, let's :ref:`create our first model <howto/rdtraining/04_basicmodel>`!